Why Pumpkin is good for you? - 7 Pumpkin Health Benefits

 Vitamin A is known to be crucial in boosting immune system health.
 The immune system is also helped by vitamin C, which stimulates white blood cell production and supports immune cell activity.

-Aids sharp vision
+Aids sharp Vision

+You may wonder: What is pumpkin good for?
 Reduced eyesight and even complete blindness have been related to low vitamin A levels.
 Vitamins C and E, as well as beta-carotene, support eye health and lower the incidence of age-related eye disorders.

 In addition, lutein and zeaxanthin, two carotenoids that have been associated with a lower incidence of cataracts and improved vision, are abundant in pumpkins.
 The most common cause of blindness, macular degeneration, has been found to be prevented by lutein.
 Moreover, studies demonstrate that high concentrations of lutein and zeaxanthin shield the eyes from damaging UV rays.